Tuesday, January 26, 2021

 Greetings,

-(1) Although you are very fiscally responsible, and you have raised your daughter to act according to her station as child of yours and as the granddaughter of Tutilius, the fact of the matter is that she is going to marry Nonius Celer, a very socially prominent man who requires a certain elevated lifestyle because of his political obligations.
-Your daughter therefore ought to have lifestyle fitting for a husband of such stature—including clothes and servants.
+Although you are very fiscally responsible, you have raised your daughter to act according to her station as child of yours and as the granddaughter of Tutilius.
+The fact of the matter is that she is going to marry Nonius Celer, a very socially prominent man who requires a certain elevated lifestyle due to his political obligations.
+Your daughter therefore ought to have lifestyle fitting for a husband of such stature, including clothes and servants.
 These will not increase her social standing, but they will reveal it and enhance it.

 I know that although you are blessed in spirit, you are not blessed in funds.
 Therefore, I will take it upon myself to provide part of the financial burden, and give “our” girl with $500,000 (for I feel I am like another parent to her).
 I give such a paltry sum knowing that your pride would not hinder you from accepting it.
 Take care.